Photo by Nina W, CIEE Rabat Alum

 CIEE Gilman Go Global Grant

 If you have already applied for the Benjamin A. Gilman International Scholarship, you can also apply for a CIEE Gilman Go Global Grant.
 These grants cover up to $2,500 of expenses for students studying abroad with CIEE and are available to help cover both tuition and additional costs of study abroad, such as airfare.
 Learn more on the CIEE website.

 CIEE Global Access Initiative (GAINs) Grants

 CIEE also offers a grant specifically for covering transportation to/from your study abroad destination if you are studying abroad through CIEE.
 If you qualify for Pell, you are automatically eligible for this grant.
-The prize ranges from $750 to $2,000 depending on your destination.
+The prizes range with a max of $1,000 depending on your destination.
 Learn more on the CIEE website.

 Don't forget to use our handy spreadsheet to keep track of need-based scholarships and grants you qualify for!

 Hostelling International Explore the World Scholarship

 Each year, Hostelling International offers students up to $2,000 to help enable them to study abroad.
 Aside from financial requirements, their other main requirement is that at least some part of your experience be educational -- easy enough if you're planning to study abroad and take classes for your degree.
 This is a great option for students looking to do a DIY study abroad experience.
 Learn more on the Hostelling International website.

 As part of your FAFSA, you will learn if you qualify for Federal Pell Grants.
 These federal grants are only available to students based on financial need and can be used as part of your tuition payments through a Direct Exchange study abroad program.
 To learn if you qualify, be sure to fill out your FAFSA each year!